-You’re almost done!
+You’re almost done on How To Start A Blog!
 I recommend two themes: Astra or GeneratePress.
 Don’t worry, they are both highly customizable so they don’t have to look like they do here.

 Many themes (especially free ones) are sloppily built or not kept updated, leaving holes in your site’s security.
 I’m personally familiar with Astra and GeneratePress and trust both.